wso2/docs-is/en/docs/guides/login/log-into-salesforce-using-is.md

 Do the following steps to test out the configurations for a new user in Salesforce and the Identity Server.

 1. Create a user in WSO2 IS.

-    1. Once you log in to the Identity Server, navigate to the **Main** menu in the Management Console, click **Add** under **Users and Roles**.
-    2. Click **Users**.
-This link is only visible to users with the Admin role.
-    3. Click **Add New User**.
-When adding a new user, use an email address as the username.
-Since it is not mandatory to assign a role to a user in this tutorial, click **Finish**.
+    {!fragments/create-user.md!}

 2. Create a user in Salesforce.
 This user should have the same email address as the user in WSO2 IS